butlerallenj/osa/README.md

 Now, like never before, you too can enjoy a quick statistical glimpse of your current status in everyones' favorite game.
 OSA (Overwats Stats App - <i>I know pretty clever eh?</i>) is an HTML based web application written in ReactJS.
 It has a python backend for routing and other features, like gameclip scraping.
 It uses the wonderful [OWAPI by SunDwarf](https://github.com/SunDwarf/OWAPI/blob/master/api.md), much luv SunDwarf, please consider donating to keep his API server alive [here](https://www.patreon.com/sundwarf)!

 ### Disclaimer
 > This is a work in progress and isn't perfectly modularized.
-This was built for explicitly for the Xbox and isn't currently modularized with an specific configuration files.
-I will extrapulate in the future, but because this was a gift for a friend, I took the easy way out...
+This was built for explicitly for the Xbox and isn't currently modularized with any specific configuration files.
+I will fix in the future, but because this was a gift for a friend, I took the easy way out...

 ## Preview
 ### Competitive Statistics